 Follow these steps:

-- Following the completion of the SFC scan, it’s time to run the DISM tool.
-In the same Command Prompt window, type the command `DISM /Online /Cleanup-Image /ScanHealth,` and press Enter.
+- Enter the command: In the same Command Prompt window, type the command `DISM /Online /Cleanup-Image /ScanHealth` > Enter.

 Manually Installing Windows Update